 Personalized, non-punitive evaluation through points

-cultural density
+Cultural density

 The school is not an isolated building — it is a civic organism.